Rigidity of random stationary measures and applications to point processes: Proofs

-The Fourier transform used here relies on the space of tempered distributions, denoted by $ \sc'(\mathbb{R}^{d})$ as the dual of the Schwart space $ \sc(\mathbb{R}^{d})$ of smooth functions with rapid decay; there is no need to enter into technical details in this article, see for instance \cite{DuiKolk} for a theoretical exposition.
+The Fourier transform used here relies on the space of tempered distributions, denoted by $ \sc'(\mathbb{R}^{d})$ as the dual of the Schwartz space $ \sc(\mathbb{R}^{d})$ of $ \mathcal{C}^{\infty }$; there is no need to enter into technical details in this article, see for instance \cite{DuiKolk} for a theoretical exposition, we recall the necessary facts here, beginning by the fact that every $ \mathcal{C}^{\infty }$ function with compact support is a Schwartz function.
 We only consider in this paper complex-valued measures, that is a distribution $ \Psi$ on $ \mathbb{R}^{d}$ such that for some non-negative measure $ | \Psi | $ on $ \mathbb{R}^{d}$,